aimms/language-reference/optimization-modeling-components/automatic-benders-decomposition/implementation-of-the-modern-algorithm.rst

 .. rubric:: Callbacks

-Modern MIP solvers like CPLEX and GUROBI allow the user control over the solution process by so-called *callbacks*.
+Modern MIP solvers like CPLEX and Gurobi allow the user control over the solution process by so-called *callbacks*.
 Callbacks allow user code in AIMMS to be executed regularly during an optimization process.
 If the solver finds a new candidate integer solution then the user has the